 More than a year ago Terry began his search.
 He was diligent, looking at more than 50 properties in Cumberland County before a series of introductions led him to the Fayetteville Cumberland County Economic Development Center.
 (FCCEDC)

 Their staff, which includes Mayor Warner’s son, Teddy Warner, were instrumental in pairing Terry Jung with the property in Hope Mills.
-Several Commissioners have accused Mayor Warner of collusion, implying that she and her son somehow manipulated the process in which Mr. Jung brought his proposal to the Board.
+Several Commissioners have accused Mayor Warner of collusion, implying she and her son somehow manipulated the process in which Mr. Jung brought his proposal to the Board.

 But Terry Jung disagrees, “I’m confident they’re wrong because we’ve dealt with two other cities in the Cumberland County area (Godwin & Fayetteville) and that’s exactly the procedure we have followed.”